suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 Available Parameters are defined in {{I-D.ietf-suit-manifest}}, section 8.4.8.

 If a Parameter is already set, suit-directive-set-parameters will skip setting the Parameter to its argument.
-This allows dependent Manifests to change the behavior of a Manifest, a Dependency that wishes to enforce a specific value of a Parameter MAY use suit-directive-override-parameters instead.
+This enables parameter replacement in Manifest trees.
+A Dependency Manifest can specify a default Parameter using suit-directive-set-parameters.
+Then, a dependent of that Dependency can use suit-directive-set-parameters prior to invoking suit-directive-process-dependency.
+Since suit-directive-set-parameters has set-if-unset behaviour, this means that the dependent has effectively overriden the Dependency's Parameter.
+Manifests that wishe to enforce a specific value of a Parameter MUST use suit-directive-override-parameters instead.
+This satisfies USER_STORY.OVERRIDE and REQ.USE.MFST.COMPONENT of {{RFC9124}}.

 suit-directive-set-parameters does not specify a reporting policy.